TheHandOfNOD/MyJourney2Flip/README.md

 There were some configuration problems, but a reboot helped a lot and so I am able to continue.

-First, I installed and configured git.
+First, I installed and configured *git*.
 I connected my local repository with the one in github.
 GitHub (my last push was some years ago) changed to SSH only and so I had to create a key for Windows and Ubuntu.